 Attendance matters for your child’s life chances.

 When your child misses school, they miss new learning.
-When they return to school, they will have to try to catch up on the learning they have lost, whilst also learning the new things for that day or week.
+When they return to school, they have to try to catch up on the learning they have lost, whilst also learning the new things for that day or week.
 If they do not catch up with everyone else in class, they can feel upset, less confidant, less competent, less happy in school.

 Not only is school a place for new learning, it is a place to learn to share, take turns, get on with others, make close friends.
 Missing school can mean your child feels left out and unhappy: it can lead to poor behaviour and school avoidance as they do not feel part of the community.
 Even the youngest children need good attendance to make sure they do not miss out on developing friendships and social skills.